CPA Course Details 2025: Eligibility, Pattern, Fee & More

 Eligibility Criteria for CPA Course

-The eligibility criteria for appearing in the CPA examination varies from country to country.
-Indian students aspiring to pursue a CPA course must fulfil all the requirements mentioned by the national CPA organization.
+The eligibility criteria for appearing in the CPA examination vary from country to country.
+Indian students aspiring to pursue a CPA course must fulfil all the requirements mentioned by the national CPA organisation.
 Given below are the minimum eligibility parameters for the candidates.

-• The Candidate must be a member of the Institute of Chartered Accountants of India (ICAI) or Institute of Cost Accountants of India (ICMAI) or the Institute of Company Secretaries of India (ICSI)
+• For Indian students: A B.Com, M.Com, MBA in Finance/Accounting, or equivalent.
+Membership in the Institute of Chartered Accountants of India (ICAI), Institute of Cost Accountants of India (ICMAI), or Institute of Company Secretaries of India (ICSI) often helps meet credit requirements.

 CPA Course Specialisations

-There are many specializations offered in CPA courses, here are some of the popular specializations you can opt for:
+Here are some of the popular specialisations you can opt for:

-The table below provides information about all the major topics to be covered while preparing for each of the 4 sections of the CPA exam.
+The table below outlines the key topics you need to study for each of the four sections of the CPA exam.

 Auditing and